leandronsp/vinagrete/README.md

 ### Wait, but every Pomodoro timer is customizable!

 Yeah, we know that.
-Just chill out :D
+Just chill out, friend! :D

-We think that a Pomodoro (25 minutes) is too much.
-We believe in shorter steps.
-Each `vinagrete` is equal to a single minute.

-Just that simple.

 ### Requirements